✔ Secondary glazing typically costs between £685 and £1,057

 Head straight to a specific section by clicking the links below.

 Secondary glazing involves installing a pane of glass and frame to existing windows.
 Unlike double glazing, which would remove a single glazed window and replace it, secondary glazing is added to the existing window.

-The purpose of installing secondary glazing is to offer energy insulation and soundproofing to your windows.
-It is a cheaper solution to double glazing and is a good option if you cannot replace existing windows due to living in period or listed properties.
+Secondary glazing’s most attractive benefits are its energy insulation and the soundproofing it offers to your home.
+On top of this, it’s also a cheaper solution to double glazing and is a good option if you can’t replace existing windows, due to living in period or listed properties.